Table of Contents

-Animal husbandry is the science of caring and breeding of domestic animals and the development of genetic traits such as high yielding, disease resistance, etc. that are valuable to humanity.
-Animal husbandry involves breeding and raising livestock like buffaloes, cows, goats, camels, horses, sheep etc. and even extended to poultry farming and fisheries.
+Animal husbandry is the science of caring for and breeding domestic animals and the development of genetic traits such as high yielding, disease resistance, etc. that are valuable to humanity.
+Animal husbandry involves breeding and raising livestock like buffaloes, cows, goats, camels, horses, sheep etc. and is even extended to poultry farming and fisheries.
 Some of the salient practices of animal husbandry are as follows:-

-Management of farms and farm animals
+Management of Farms and Farm Animals

 - Poultry Farm Management – Poultry farming refers to the rearing of domesticated fowl (birds) for their meat and eggs.
 These birds include chicken, ducks, turkey, geese, etc. Just like dairy farming, selection of disease-free and suitable breeds, maintenance of hygienic farm conditions, providing proper food and water, and health care, are the main goals of poultry farm management.

 Another part of animal husbandry is animal breeding.
-Breeding of animals aims to develop high yielding animals and improve the desirable qualities of the produce.
+Breeding of animals aims to develop high-yielding animals and improve the desirable qualities of the produce.

 - Inbreeding – It refers to the practice of mating closely related superior males to superior females within the same breed for 4-6 generations.
 The superior males and females among the progenies are further mated for developing Mendelian pure lines which are homozygous in nature.
-However, continued close inbreeding eventually decreases fertility and productivity; a phenomenon was known as inbreeding depression.
+However, continued close inbreeding eventually decreases fertility and productivity; a phenomenon known as inbreeding depression.

-- Out-breeding – It is the breeding of the unrelated animals that can be carried out in three different fashions.
-When two unrelated individuals of the same breed which do not have a common ancestor for the past 4-6 generations are mated, it is called out-crossing.
+- Out-breeding – It is the breeding of unrelated animals that can be carried out in three different fashions.
+When two unrelated individuals of the same breed who do not have a common ancestor for the past 4-6 generations are mated, it is called out-crossing.
 Mating between a superior male of one breed and a superior female of another breed to give a progeny with the combined qualities of both breeds is known as crossbreeding.
 When males and females across different related species are mated, it is known as interspecific hybridization.